acoomans/jquery.formable/README.md

 		</div>
 	</form>

-The form contains two <p> elements of class _.formable_.
+The form contains two elements of class _.formable_.
 To change the _.formable_ elements to form elements (input and textarea), just call:

 	$(".formable").formable('form');